 Virtually every fish owner has gazed at their aquarium and wondered just how many fish can be put in there.
 Unfortunately, aquariums don't come with a stocking chart slapped on the side.
 As a result, many owners unwittingly overstock their tank, sometimes with a disastrous outcome.
 So how does a fish owner know how many fish they can keep?
 There are some factors to consider, as well as several methods for calculating safe stocking levels.

 One Inch Per Gallon

-The most widely known rule for stocking a tank is the one inch of fish per gallon of water rule.
+The most widely known rule for stocking a tank is the one inch of fish per one or two gallons of water rule.
 While this type of calculation works as a rough estimate, it leaves plenty of room for error.
 The rule does not take into consideration, modern filtration systems, whether or not you have live plants/proper lighting, and just what kind of fish you wish to keep.
 Like people, fish are not all the same size and shape.
-Stocking a ten-gallon tank with ten inches of slender shaped Zebra Danios is not the same as stocking it with ten inches of full-bodied Goldfish.
-Larger bodied fish create far more waste and therefore require more water volume.
+Stocking a ten-gallon tank with ten inches of slender-shaped Zebra Danios is not the same as stocking it with ten inches of full-bodied Goldfish.
+Larger-bodied fish create far more waste and therefore require more water volume.

 Fish also need room to swim, some more than others.
 Even though the numbers may look good on paper, in reality, the tank may be too small for the fish to move about normally.
 This is particularly true of active species, as well as schooling species.